gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 more quite separate groups of Ada units.

-The binder takes the name of its output file from the last specified ALI file, unless overridden by the use of the *-o file*.
+The binder takes the name of its output file from the last specified ALI file, unless overridden by the use of the :switch:`-o file`.

 .. index:: -o  (gnatbind)

 The output is an Ada unit in source form that can be compiled with GNAT.
-This compilation occurs automatically as part of the *gnatlink* processing.
+This compilation occurs automatically as part of the ``gnatlink`` processing.

 Currently the GNAT run time requires a FPU using 80 bits mode